Brewing your best "cuppa"

 Multiple brews (re-steeping)

-However, if the first brew is served and the leaves drained before equilibrium, the leaves can be brewed again and again in hot water.
+However, if the first brew is served and the leaves are drained before equilibrium, the leaves can be brewed again and again in hot water.

 This process will yield one, two or maybe three brews; in the instance of a quality white tea like Buddhas Tears (Jasmine Pearls) or a quality compressed Pu-erh tea brick, three or more multiple brews are possible.